-Corporate Governance Guidelines and Committee Charters
+Corporate Governance Guidelines

 In furtherance of its longstanding goal of providing effective governance of the Company's business and affairs for the benefit of shareholders, the Board of Directors has approved Corporate Governance Guidelines for the Company.
-The Guidelines are available on the Company's website at www.catofashions.com/investors.cfm, as are the committee charters for the Company's Audit Committee, Compensation Committee and Corporate Governance and Nominating Committee.
+The Guidelines are available on the Company's website at www.catofashions.com/investors.cfm.